rreece/rreece.github.io/outline-of-philosophy/ethics.md

 -   The previous three sections are about ethics; the next three are about meta-ethics.
 -   Cognitivism and non-cognitivism

-Thrasymachus in Plato's *Republic*:

->   Listen then, I say justice is nothing other than the advantage of the stronger. [^RepublicI338c]

 -   Emotivism
     -   Hume, A.J.
 Ayer
     -   Positivism